morganstanley/testplan/releaseherald/docs/index.md

 that release notes should be convenient to read.
 But still release notes should be easy to work with.
 And that is where `towncrier's` news fragments shines.
-Ideally every pull request should come with an update of the release notes, if this is a single file then one always run into merge conflicts, if each pr has its own news fragments, then this is easily avoidable. `towncrier` has a couple of opinions which work very good on github, but might not so great on other environments. `releaseherald` try to be less opinionated yet easy to extend.
+Ideally every pull request should come with an update of the release notes, if this is a single file then one always run into merge conflicts, if each pr has its own news fragments, then this is easily avoidable. `towncrier` has a couple of opinions which work very good on github, but might not work so great in other environments. `releaseherald` try to be less opinionated yet easy to extend.
 We try to have just three opinions:

 - your stuff is in a git repo